Risk Assessments

 for RYA Instructors, Coach Assessors, Trainers and Examiners

-• Place the wellbeing and safety of the student above the development of performance or delivery of training.
+3. Place the wellbeing and safety of the student above the development of performance or delivery of training.

-• Encourage and guide students to accept responsibility for their own behaviour and performance.
+4. Encourage and guide students to accept responsibility for their own behaviour and performance.

-• At the outset, clarify with students (and where appropriate their parents) exactly what is expected of them and what they are entitled to expect.
+6. Ensure the activities they direct or advocate are student focused, and appropriate for the age, maturity, experience and ability of the individual.
+Always clarify with students (and where appropriate their parents or carers) exactly what is expected of them and what they are entitled to expect.

-• Act with integrity in all customer and business to business dealings pertaining to RYA training.
+9. Act with integrity in all customer and business to business dealings pertaining to RYA training.

-• Not carry out RYA training, examining or coaching activities whilst under the influence of alcohol or drugs.
+18. Not carry out RYA training, examining or coaching activities whilst under the influence of alcohol or drugs.

 Failure to adhere to the RYA Instructor Code of Conduct may result in the suspension or withdrawal of RYA qualifications or appointments.